Gather for Worship

 Your gift to Grace at Easter enables us to support our beloved clergy, our healing ministries, our social justice initiatives, and more.
 Join us in keeping our community strong.

 We decorate our cathedral with flowers to celebrate Easter, the holiest of days.
 Easter flowers are given to the glory of God and with our thanks.
-View this year’s tributes.
+Make a tribute gift today.